Curtiss SOC Seagull

 The Curtiss SOC Seagull was an American single-engined scout observation seaplane, designed by Alexander Solla of the Curtiss-Wright Corporation for the United States Navy.
 The aircraft served on battleships and cruisers in a seaplane configuration, being launched by catapult and recovered from a sea landing.
 The wings folded back against the fuselage for storage aboard ship.
 When based ashore or on carriers the single float was replaced by fixed wheeled landing gear.

 Curtiss delivered 258 SOC aircraft, in versions SOC-1 through SOC-4, beginning in 1935.
 The SOC-3 design was the basis of the Naval Aircraft Factory SON-1 variant, of which the NAF delivered 64 aircraft from 1940.

+The aircraft served as an important observation craft during WW2 for the U.S. Navy, although the Vought OS2U Kingfisher served in greater numbers.

 Design and development

 The SOC was ordered for production by the United States Navy in 1933 and first entered service in 1935.
 The first order was for 135 SOC-1 models, which was followed by 40 SOC-2 models for landing operations and 83 SOC-3s.
 A variant of the SOC-3 was built by the Naval Aircraft Factory and was known as the SON-1.